AAUGS-DP-Biosciences-and-Drug-Research/Graduation_Requirements/README.md

 - As a rule, the articles must be **published or approved for publication**.
 - If articles **not yet approved** for publication are included, the **preliminary examiners** shall attach special importance to them.
-- **Co-authored** articles can be approved **provided the doctoral student’s independent contribution is clearly evident**.
+- **Co-authored** articles can be approved **provided the PhD researcher’s independent contribution is clearly evident**.
-- The doctoral student must be **first author on at least one** of the articles included.
+- The PhD researcher must be **first author on at least one** of the articles included.
 - The **Dean** may approve examination of article-based dissertations with **fewer than the recommended number** of publications **if** the **comprehensiveness and quality** of the articles is sufficiently high.

 ---